 The routes are appropriate for everybody and each one is worth going on.
 You should also go down to the old part of the city, where there are many sites of Middle Age history – with obligatory stops in the gothic cathedral Santa María and in the Carrer dels Çavallers – until we reach the crowded Plaça de la Font, where you can find the town hall and where the most popular festivals of the city take place.

 Another possible route is passing through the Rambla Nova, created in 1854, where the most important buildings of the modern day city are located.
-This long avenue ends at the coast, at the Balcony of the Mediterranean, from here you can enjoy the best views of the Mediterranean and of the beach El Miracle.
+This long avenue ends at the Balcony of the Mediterranean, from here you can see the best views of the sea and of El Miracle.

 This is one of the most beautiful and more reclusive beaches in Tarragona.
 Access by car is forbidden, which allows the beach to have a pure and wild appearance which is still preserved today.